Arsalan-M-H/f1-lap-time-prediction/README.md

 - What is the effect of fuel load on lap time?
 - How do pit stops influence total race time?
 - What is the average pit stop duration per circuit?
-- Which pit strategies (1-stop, 2-stop, 3-stop) result in faster total race times?
+- Which pit strategies (1-stop, 2-stop, 3-stop) result in faster total race times at a specific circuit?

 ## Data Processing & Feature Engineering